 West Virginia, in the heart of the Appalachian Mountains, is home to centuries-old square dance traditions that have entertained residents and visitors alike.
 Traditional four-couple set square dances and mountain circle, also known as “big circle,” dances are called by local dance callers to live old-time music.
 “Round dances,” such as waltzes and two steps are often played between squares at most locations.
-Beginners are always welcome, and as caller Mack Samples says, “These old dances are simple, you can learn them in no time.”
-Community dances, can be found somewhere in the heart of West Virginia every weekend.
+No experience or partner is required.
+Whether you dance or not, the joy of square dancing to live fiddle music entertains both dancers and wall flowers alike.
+Beginners and children are always welcome, and as caller Mack Samples says, “These old dances are simple, you can learn them in no time.”

 MARLINTON, Pocahontas County